Richmond Plaza (South) Drainage and Paving Improvements

 I don't understand what is going to happen with our sanitary sewer - will our yard be torn up all the way to the back of our lot to connect with the existing sanitary sewer connection in our back yard?
 I was told this would be part of the project but I heard no discussion of it in the meeting except for an unclear answer to a question.

-WDM asked 3 months agoHowdy Neighbor!!
+WDM asked about 1 year agoHowdy Neighbor!!
 Thank You for your question.
 The current project will install new sanitary sewer trunk lines (underground tunneling system) within the proposed roadway leaving stub-outs (pipe connectors) for future connections in front of each home.
 The switch in service from the back-lot connections to new front connections will occur in a future subsequent project.
 The current project will only affect the roadway and not the lawns for this current project.

 -